PLCnext/CoffeeMachineDemo/README.md

 The following software must be installed on the PC:
 - WinSCP
 - HTML5 capable browser
-- PLCnext Engineer version 2025.0.2 LTS or later
+- PLCnext Engineer version 2025.0 LTS or later
 - PLCnext Control firmware version 2025.0 LTS or later

-### Installation preparation
+## Installation

 Please prepare your PLCnext Control as follows:

-**First steps:**
+### First steps:
 1. Reset your PLC.
 For this, push the reset button during the boot process until RUN and FAIL LED light up. </br> DO NOT PRESS THE RESET BUTTON FOR MORE THAN 20 SECONDS.
 2. Download the PLCnext Engineer demo project from this repository.
-You can open it with PLCnext Engineer 2024.0.2 LTS.
+You can open it with PLCnext Engineer 2025.0 LTS.
-    - If you're working with the Starter Kit with the article no. 1046568, please use: CoffeeMachine_oSK.pcweax
-    - If you have the Starter Kit with the article no. 1188165, please open: CoffeeMachine_nSK.pcweax
+3. Adjust the network settings if required.
-3. Write/send the demo project to the AXC F 2152.
+4. Write/send the demo project to the AXC F 2152.

-**For Node-RED and Python:**
+### For Node-RED and Python:
-1. Change the network settings of your PLC to have Internet access for it So IP address and default gateway may have to be changed for that purpose.
-You can check the Internet access by sending a ping to a well-known webpage via SSH.
+1. Configure the network settings of your PLC to enable Internet access.
+This may require adjusting the IP address and default gateway.
+To verify connectivity, you can send a ping to a well-known website via SSH.
 2. Now create a WinSCP session.
-3. Copy the following files to /opt/plcnext (on your PLC):
+3. Copy the following files to **/opt/plcnext** (on your PLC):
-    - myscript.py
+    - **myscript.py**
-    - myscript.service
+    - **myscript.service**
-    - setup.sh
+    - **setup.sh**
 4. Start a PuTTy session and run these commands: <br>
    `sudo passwd root` <- Creates a new root user (Enter the admin password first, then define a password for your root user) <br>
-   `su` <- To change to root (Enter the root password when prompted <br>
+   `su` <- Changes to root (Enter the root password when prompted <br>
    `chmod 775 setup.sh` <- Changes the permissions to allow execution <br>
    `./setup.sh` <- Runs the installtion script <br>
 5. Wait until the installation process is finish.
 This may take around 15-20 minutes.
-6. Copy the flows.json file to /opt/plcnext/node_red_user_data
+6. Copy the **flows.json** from this repo file to **/opt/plcnext/node_red_user_data**
+7. Open Node-RED by entering this URL in your browser: **http://<ip.of.your.plc>:1880**
+8. Open the node configuration of the http request node and change the IP address within the URL.
+9. Deploy your changes.
+10. Restart your PLCnext Control.
+When the RUN LED is green, your PLC is ready and you can open the visualization in the web browser by entering the PLC's IP address as URL.

 ## Project content